supernomad/quantum/README.md

   - Ensuring secret generation/transmission is always as secure as possible.
 - Fully peer to peer communication.
   - Minimizing bottlenecks and maximizing performance.
+- Full DHCP and static ip address designation.
+  - Internal private ip network must be ipv4.
+  - External public ip network can be any combination of ipv4/ipv6.
 - Lightweight and designed to run on systems with limited available resources.
 - Designed with global distributions in mind.
   - Ability to scale to thousands of nodes spanning any geographic region.